Jodels2002/KickPi-OS/README.md

 Software that is installed and pre-configured:

-Amiberry, ClassicWB, Amiga Forever, PiKiss, Retropie ...
+Amiberry,Linux Desktop, Retropie ...
 * For licensing reasons, the Workbench files and Kickstart Rom files are not included!

 #Requirements:

-- Raspberry Pi OS 32 bit / 64 bit
+- Raspberry Pi 4

 It is a side project of my Amiga 3000 mini to print yourself.
 But I think it's also interesting for other Amiga friends.